pburkholder/cheffian-patterns/dynamic.md

 2. For node attributes, use [Noah Kantrowitz's Derived Attributes](https://coderanger.net/derived-attributes/) suggestion.
 3. Avoid use of `execute` and `ruby_block`.
 Per FC014: Consider extracting long rubyblock to library (http://acrmp.github.io/foodcritic/#FC014) and `ruby_block` doesn't handle notify well.

-## About rewind
+## About rewind or dynamic modification of resources

 Rewinding makes cookbooks hard to reason about.
-Generally should only be necessary when you're consuming community cookbooks that need a patch/functionality/override that has not yet been accepted upstream.
+Generally should only be necessary when you're consuming community cookbooks that need a patch or functionality that has not yet been accepted upstream.
 When you control dependent cookbook code you generally won't need to `rewind`.

+Template path is probably an exception to the above statement